NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Download Configuration Files
 ----------------------------

-Both WRF and METPlus require some configuration files to direct their behavior, and those are downloaded from the I-WRF GitHub repository.
+Both WRF and METplus require some configuration files to direct their behavior, and those are downloaded from the I-WRF GitHub repository.
 Some of those configuration files must also be copied into run folders.
 These commands perform the necessary operations::